upadrastaharshavardhan/vidya4u/README.md

-# Studbud - Website
+# vidya4u - Website
-Studbud is the one stop learning webpage for all the content required by an engineering graduate.
+vidya4u is the one stop learning webpage for all the content required by an engineering graduate.

 ### Features